 \subsection{Sending $\eps_{Q}\to 0$}

-The last step in our proof is to let $\eps_{Q}$ vanishes and recover the existence of weak solutions for the double well potential $Q(c)=\f{1}{4}c^{2} (1-c)^{2}.$ Since we have the energy estimates from before, the work is essentially the same but we have to be careful about two points.
+The last step in our proof is to let $\eps_{Q}$ vanishes and recover the existence of weak solutions for the double well potential $Q(c)=\f{1}{4}c^{2} (1-c)^{2}.$ Since we have the energy estimates from before, {that still hold by properties of the weak convergence}, the work is essentially the same but we have to be careful about two points.
 The first one is to indeed have an energy estimate independent of $\eps_{Q}$.
 We discussed this point after Equation~\eqref{eq:weakenergy4} and, hence, we do not repeat it here.
 The second point are the estimates obtained in Proposition~\ref{prop:estim_uniform_n}.
-However, the estimates are essentially the same, except for estimate~\ref{item_estim92} which becomes
+However, the estimates are essentially the same, except for estimate~\ref{item_estim92} {(that is the only one containing $Q$)} which becomes

 This can be proved knowing that, when $\eps_{Q}\approx 0$, we have that for $c$ large $\rho Q_{\eps_{Q}}'(c)\approx\rho c^{3}$, and we use estimates~\ref{item_estim22}-\ref{item_estim82}.
 Altogether, the reasoning to pass to the limit is the same and we conclude.